Real Estate Investment Audit Colombia — Lynceus Law Firm

 How long does a real estate investment audit Colombia take?

-Five to ten business days from when we receive your documents and property details.
-A real estate investment audit Colombia with missing documents may take longer but we work from the public registry if needed.
+Five to ten business days from the receipt of your documents and property details.
+A real estate investment audit in Colombia with missing documents may take longer, but we will work from the public registry if necessary.

 What documents do I need to provide for the audit?

-Whatever you have the escritura pública, promesa de compraventa, bank transfer records, FDI registration documents, tax receipts.
-If you have nothing, we start from the public registry.
+Whatever you have: public deed, purchase agreement, bank transfer records, FDI registration documents, tax receipts.
+If you have nothing, we'll start from the public registry.

 Can Lynceus fix the gaps found in the audit?